gcharot/Zabbix/zjstat/README.md

 You can of course set whatever zabbix key you like, default is "custom.proc.num.java"

 Then restart zabbix agent.
-You can test your configuration from your zabbix server with the zabbix_get command :
+You can test your configuration from your Zabbix server with the zabbix_get command :
 ```
 $ zabbix_get -s  hostname  -k custom.proc.num.java[Elasticsearch,alive]
 1